The Dragon's Wrath

-The Dragon's Wrath is an out-of-print collectible card game by Fournier Naipes.
+The Dragon's Wrath is an out-of-print collectible card game by Fournier Naipes based on the science fantasy comic series El Mercenario by Vicente Segrelles.
 It was released in 1995 in France but had a small English print run.
 The base set had 134 cards.
 It had one other English expansion, also released in 1995, called Mercedarian and it contained 90 cards.
 A final expansion, titled El Enigma del la Ira was published in Spanish, and as Enigma in German.

 The game story was nearly identical to Magic: the Gathering because it was a battle between two dueling wizards that used mana of four different colors.
 The game also had a unique effect where creatures could carry "Objects" if they had the "Hand" symbol.
 If one of your creatures killed a creature carrying an Object, they could begin carrying the Object so long as they had a Hand symbol too.